NEWSLETTER

 “There are too many arrogant Westerners who are drunk on their values”

 Your African counterparts have asked you to think about needed reforms at the African Union.
-What are your main targets?
+What are your main targets

 I see four areas.
 The first is how to fix our lack of effectiveness.
 The second is where to find the resources that will allow the AU to end its dependence on foreign aid.
 The third is which challenges to prioritise: security, development, youth, food security, health, gender, inequality, employment […].
 The fourth is how to speak with one voice on serious subjects like the International Criminal Court, North-South relations, etc.